Eagle Food Centers: Bankruptcy

 Eventually, the company found that it was unable to compete with other chains, such as Jewel-Osco, Dominick's, Hy-Vee, Walmart and Kroger.
 The first sign of this was the sale of the Harvest Day bakery in Rock Island, Illinois, to Metz Baking Company in 1998.
 The company went into Chapter 11 bankruptcy in March 2000.

 In 2003, Eagle Food Stores ceased operations and sold its assets.
 Some of the stores were acquired by other chains, such as Hy-Vee, Kroger, Jewel, and Butera.
 The Downtown Eagle Corporation was founded to take over two stores - one in Clinton, Iowa and the other in Dubuque, Iowa.
 They purchased the rights to the Eagle Country Market name and signage and operate the two stores under the Eagle Country Market name.
 One location in Coralville, IA, was purchased by GEICO and converted to a call center.
 One location in Cedar Rapids was bought by Rockwell Collins.
-Another site in Iowa City was bought by Auto Zone.
+Another two sites in Iowa City were bought by Lenoch & Cilek Ace Hardware and Auto Zone.
 The Buffalo Grove, IL, location was converted into a bowling and entertainment center known as "esKape" - and following a sale to the Brunswick Corporation, it was renovated into the country's third "Brunswick's" upscale bowling center.
 One of the Eagle stores in Galesburg, Illinois, was later a B&G grocery store created by two former Eagle workers.
 Now the building is a Dunham's Sports.
 The other location on East Main Street was razed, and Nees Harley Davidson dealership was built in its place.
 The Eagle Country Market in Moline, Illinois became a Hy-Vee that has since closed and the one in Rock Island, Illinois was rebranded to Rock Island Country Market, which has also since closed.
+The Elk Grove Village, IL location became a Food 4 Less that has since closed.
+The Bolingbrook, IL location became a Best Buy store.
 There are many Eagle Buildings remaining.
 Most are occupied by stores; some include Kroger and Hilander (which is Schnucks).